 The tradition of malas and meditation is rich with meaning and history, but that doesn’t mean you shouldn’t feel free to use your mala however it works for you in your everyday life.
 Maybe you’ll use it for a daily sitting meditation practice.
 Perhaps you’ll use it for saying prayers.
 Or perhaps it is simply to serve as a reminder of personal goals or the bounty and abundance in your life.
 There is no right or wrong, because your mala will become a beautiful reflection of the one and only you.

 “We create so as to transform our daydreams and musings through the crucible of our own hands into an object that can reveal our awe-the miracle of this life and how we feel about it.
 Our souls are bound up in our hands and they always have been.” – Carrie Bloomston, The Little Spark

-Presented by Silver & Sage
+In partnership with Silver & Sage

 Silver & Sage creates simple, natural and beautiful stone jewelry designs, hand-made in Scottsdale, Arizona.
 The balance of symbolism with naturally inspired elements invites women and men of all ages to connect with Silver & Sage Jewelry, making each design much more than an accessory, but a reflection of their own story.
 To learn more about them, visit silverandsagejewelry.com.